 Whether our connections range from infrequent occasions with each other to everyday, life is complete with its own unique brand of intimacy.
 Although levels change, in this case, intimacy measures our levels of closeness or familiarity with one another – including ourselves.

 Before going forward, I offer this as a display of transparency.
 I was never comfortable being me.
-There are memories in which I can clearly recall, and in my mind’s eye, I can see violations of boundaries that range from mild to severe.
+There are memories which I can clearly recall and, in my mind’s eye, I can see violations of boundaries that range from mild to severe.

 I suppose my shutdown to others was more out of personal protection than anything else.
 This was my defense mechanism.
 This is how I learned to train my thoughts and keep myself safe.

 However, not all thoughts are accurate or true.